adib0073/MUST_ACADEMY-Computer_Vision/README.md

 2. Multi-Class Classification using Images (20 mins)
 3. Advanced computer vision deep learning concepts – Neural Style Transfer and GANs (10 mins)

-Challenge 4 - Brain haemorrhage segmentation from CT Scan Images using Mask RCNN
+Challenge 4 - a - Brain haemorrhage segmentation from CT Scan Images using Mask RCNN b - Object tracking from video - Track the cricket ball from the given video

 End Note and Q&A – 15 mins